Want To Contribute?

 Promotion.
 Entrepreneurial Chef will promote on various channels, depending on where the content is published (website or magazine), but we ask that you engage in sharing the content as well.

 Re-Posting.
-Once published on the website or inside Entrepreneurial Chef Magazine, contributors are not permitted to re-post the article on any other websites or media outlets.
+Once published on the website or inside Entrepreneurial Chef Magazine, contributors are not permitted to re-post the article on any other business websites or media outlets.
+Personal blogs or sites is perfectly acceptable if you mention the article was originally posted on Entrepreneurial Chef.
 This maintains the integrity of Entrepreneurial Chef’s content.

 Ready To Pitch?